jkw801/ALSMaster/README.md

 # ALSMaster
-I am studyting "Predicting survival and loss of physical functions in ALS applying machine learning".
+I am studying "Predicting survival and loss of physical functions in ALS applying machine learning".

 Now, there are 5 scripts.